FC Bayern Munich Junior Team

 The FC Bayern Munich Junior Team is the youth academy for German football club FC Bayern Munich.
 The Junior Team was created in 1902 and restructured in 1995.
 It has educated many players who have become regulars in the Bundesliga and Germany.
-The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football.'
+The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football."

 History

 The Junior Team was created in 1902 and restructured in 1995.

 In 2006 FC Bayern purchased land near the Allianz Arena with the purpose of building a new youth academy.
 In 2015 the project, estimated to cost €70 million, was started, after overcoming internal resistance.
 The main reasons for the project were that the existing facilities were too small and that the club, while very successful at senior level, lacked competitiveness with other German and European clubs at youth level.
-The new facility is scheduled to open in the 2017–18 season.
+The new facility was scheduled to open in the 2017–18 season.

 Overview

 The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football."

 There are 165 players, 16 instructors and managers, 1 physiotherapist and 1 masseur.
 Rosters remain unchanged while the kids learn their trade whether it be for goalkeeper, defence, midfield or forward.
 They are trained for no more than 1 or 2 positions.

 Bayern Munich Junior Team uses a 4–3–3 formation system from D Juniors and upwards.
 Players from overseas are offered accommodation in a youth apartment block with 13 single rooms inside the club grounds on Säbener Straße.
-The facility arrangement at different from many other high-profile clubs, in that both the first team and the youth teams train at the same location.
+The facility arrangement is different from many other high-profile clubs, in that both the first team and the youth teams train at the same location.

 Bayern Munich has a residence building for players who are between 15 and 18 and live too far away from the training ground.
 Up to 14 youth team players can live there.
 They have an employee in the residence building where in the morning waking up and prepares a breakfast buffet and also takes care of small and large problems of youth players.
 There are up to eight part-time teachers are available to support the youth players to compensate for the educational gaps.
 The ground floor of the youth center is also the office of the junior team and a meeting room for the coaches.